-We know having a baby is a very important event in your life, and we want you to be able to share your joy with family and friends.
-However, having a large number of people in the room can make it difficult to relax and focus on labor.
+Having a baby is a very important event in your life, and we want you to be able to share your joy with family and friends.
+However, having a large number of people in your hospital room can make it difficult to relax and focus on labor, recovery, and your newborn.